 \subsubsection{\textbf{Irish}}

-The \textit{Irish} dataset in~\cite{Raca2020_1} contains 5G Throughput from an Irish mobile network provider collected using Samsung Galaxy S10 for two different mobility conditions viz. walking and driving, considering file download and video streaming workloads.
-We have divided it into two subsets as in Table \ref{tab:dataset_det}. \\ These datasets provide real time measurements of the 5G network features collected through experiments and have been extensively used in the literature while addressing throughput prediction of 5G networks~\cite{Narayanan2021,Narayanan2020,Narayanan2020_5GOphers}.
+The \textit{Irish} dataset in~\cite{Raca2020_1} contains 5G Throughput from an Irish mobile network provider collected using Samsung Galaxy S10 while walking and driving, considering file download and video streaming workloads.
+We have divided it into two subsets as in Table \ref{tab:dataset_det}. \\ These datasets provide real time measurements of network features of 5G, collected through experiments and have been extensively used in literature for throughput prediction in 5G ~\cite{Narayanan2021,Narayanan2020,Narayanan2020_5GOphers}.
 However, any set of values recorded through experiments is associated with measurement noise.
-As discussed earlier, the error or noise in measurement is primarily contributed by the measurement setup, such as the antenna sensitivity of the smartphones, the chipset used in the phone, and the application setup.
+As discussed earlier, the error or noise in measurement is primarily contributed by the measurement setup, such as the antenna sensitivity of the smartphones, the chipsets used in the phones, and the application setups.
 So, in this work, we pre-process the throughput data to remove the measurement noise.\\